openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 compressed_model = compress_weights(model, mode=CompressWeightsMode.INT4_SYM, ratio=0.8, dataset=nncf_dataset) # model is openvino.Model object
 ```

-- Accuracy of the 4-bit compressed models also can be improved by using AWQ algorithm, Scale Estimation or GPTQ algorithms over data-based mixed-precision algorithm.
+- Accuracy of the 4-bit compressed models also can be improved by using AWQ, Scale Estimation or GPTQ algorithms over data-based mixed-precision algorithm.
 These algorithms work by equalizing a subset of weights to minimize the difference between the original precision and the 4-bit precision.
 The AWQ algorithm can be used in conjunction with either the Scale Estimation or GPTQ algorithm.
 However, Scale Estimation and GPTQ algorithms are mutually exclusive and cannot be used together.
-Below are examples demonstrating how to enable the AWQ algorithm, Scale Estimation, or GPTQ algorithms:
+Below are examples demonstrating how to enable the AWQ, Scale Estimation or GPTQ algorithms:

-  - Prepare the calibration dataset for data-based algorithms:
+  Prepare the calibration dataset for data-based algorithms:

 ```python
 from datasets import load_dataset